 She is currently writing a book on the legacy of American foreign policy in Yemen told through the personal stories of those impacted.

 Before becoming a journalist in 2008, Iona rode and trained racehorses professionally for more than a decade in the UK, Australia and Ireland.
-She was Britain’s youngest racehorse trainer in the early 2000s.
+She was Britain’s youngest racehorse trainer in the mid 2000s.

 IN THE PRESS